Aarul14/FoodOrderingApp/README.md

 - Log in using your credentials to access the app.

 ### Browse Menu:
-- View available food items from different restaurants.
+- View available food items from the restaurant.
 - Use the search bar to find specific dishes.

 ### Filtering: